edgarhsanchez/dndgamerolls/crates/dndgamerolls-cli/README.md

 ### Character-Based Rolls

-By default, the CLI loads character data from the local SQLite database (`characters.db`) used by the 3D app.
+By default, the CLI loads character data from the local SurrealDB database (`characters.surrealdb`) used by the 3D app.

 You can also provide a JSON file as one-off input (see example format below):